vossiepkv/RockPaperScissors/README.md

 date: 18/02/24

-This simple rock paper scissors program is the first program i have created by myself and not by following tutorials this is a show of my progr ession throughout learning Javascript.
+This simple rock paper scissors program is the first program i have created by myself and not by following tutorials this is a show of my progression throughout learning Javascript.

 # skills used in this project
 * functions
 * constants
 * global variables
 * Error Handling:
 * radnomization
 * conditional statements
 * string manipulation